webpack-contrib/compression-webpack-plugin/README.md

 ### Using Zopfli

-Prepare compressed versions of assets with `zopfli` is a compression library.
+Prepare compressed versions of assets using `zopfli` library.

 > ℹ️ `@gfx/zopfli` require minimum `8` version of `node`.